CytadelHosting/ansible-role-pure-ftpd/README.md

     pureftpd_virtual_users_uid: ''

 This properties force an UID and GID for them.
 They are not defined by default.

+##### Virtual users on MySQL authentication

+    pureftpd_mysql_virtual_users:
+      - name: vuser1
+        password: p4ssW0rd
+        homedir: /var/ftp/vuser1
+        uid: 2000
+        gid: 2000
+        quota_files: 2000
+        quota_size: 500
+        bandwidth_ul: 5
+        bandwidth_dl: 5
+        ratio_ul: 10
+        ratio_dl: 1

+List of virtual users to create using MySQL as storage method.
+All parameters but `comment` are mandatory.

+    pureftpd_mysql_virtual_deleted_users:
+      - name: vuser2

+List of users that should not be present on the MySQL database.
+These is useful to delete old FTP accounts.

+##### Virtual users on PureDB authentication

     pureftpd_virtual_users:
       - name: vuser1